*FIFA World Cup™ finals history

 *Northern Ireland can look back on three trips to the World Cup, two of which saw them progress as far as the quarter-finals, in 1958 and 1982.
 An extra-time group play-off win over Czechoslovakia in 1958 – courtesy of a Peter McParland brace – and a 1-0 win over hosts Spain next time out undoubtedly rank as highlights, though France proved their undoing at both tournaments.

-Largely built up from players spanning the top two divisions from British leagues, the backbone is built on West Bromwich Albion trio Chris Brunt, Chris Baird and Gareth McAuley alongside Steven Davis of Southampton and Manchester United's Johnny Evans.
-Fellow Red Devil Paddy McNair looks set to impress, while Kyle Lafferty will be expected to provide the goals.
+*Largely built up from players spanning the top two divisions from British leagues, the backbone is built on West Bromwich Albion trio Chris Brunt, Gareth McAuley and Jonny Evans alongside Steven Davis of Southampton.
+Youngster Paddy McNair, who recently completed a move to Sunderland from Manchester United, looks set to impress, while Kyle Lafferty will be expected to provide the goals.

 1 – *Northern Ireland average a goal per game across their 13 matches at the finals.